Communities In Schools of Atlanta empowers youth in the greater Atlanta area to reach their greatest potential through a wide range of services.

-Launched in 2017, our work has expanded to serve students in Fulton and Dekalb County who are in foster care.
-These students need our services more than ever to combat a 18% graduation rate that was reported by Governor Deal for the State of Georgia.
+Launched in 2017, our work has expanded to serve students in Fulton and DeKalb County who are in foster care.
+These students need our services more than ever to combat an 18% graduation rate that was reported by Governor Deal for the State of Georgia.
 CIS of Atlanta will provide additional integrated student supports for the most vulnerable youth in select schools as we expand to a total of nearly 400 youth in the coming years.

 A positive role model is essential to student success.
 We partner with businesses and other nonprofits to ensure that our students have mentors.
-We also have Stars Mentoring at several high schools.
-In this mentoring program, juniors and seniors mentor freshman students to ensure they stay on track.

 We rely heavily on partnering with other agencies to ensure we have access to the best services for our students and families.